No momento, esta página não está disponível em português

 Learn more about complying with PCI DSS with the help of a QSA.

-This guide is especially important if you are migrating from a Level 2 to a Level 1 Merchant status.
+Consider engaging a QSA if you are migrating from a Level 2 to a Level 1 PCI compliance status.

-You can also ask your own internal security resource to perform an audit.
-However, if you choose an Internal Security Assessor (ISA) to assess your environment, you must ensure that they complete the PCI SSC ISA training and pass the annual ISA accreditation program.
+If you choose to use your internal security resource, you must ensure that they complete the PCI SSC ISA training and pass the annual ISA accreditation program.

 1. Gap analysis

 The QSA performs an initial gap analysis of your PCI DSS compliance status.
 The analysis shows what controls you already have in place and what still needs to be implemented in order to be fully PCI DSS compliant.
-The QSA will then share feedback and remediation checklist items, which provides detailed insights of what is required.
+The QSA then shares feedback and remediation checklist items, with detailed insights of what is required.

 3. Remediation assistance